Student Loan Refinancing vs Public Service Loan Forgiveness (PSLF)October 8, 2019

 Public Service Loan Forgiveness or Student Loan Refinancing?
 Which is Right for You?

-Now that you have an understanding of the options available to you as a healthcare professional, consider what makes the most financial sense for your situation.
+Now that you have an understanding of the options available to you, consider what makes the most financial sense for your situation.

 Student loan refinancing may be a better option if you want to pay off your debt quickly since student loan refinancing allows you to change repayment terms and may have lower interest rates.
 Changing repayment terms can allow you to pay down your debt faster or even extend repayment.